The Fundamentals of Healthcare Financing

 What Healthcare Financing Means For Your Practice

-Medical costs continue to increase in the US.
-Whether measured by money per capita or percentage of GDP, the US spends more than any other nation on healthcare.
+Medical costs continue to increase in the United States.
+Whether measured by money per capita or percentage of GDP, the U.S. spends more than any other nation on healthcare.
 These patterns of high-spending can negatively impact your business.